Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Introduction

 The manifestation of charge density waves (CDWs) was initially found to occur in quasi-one-dimensional (1D) electronic systems, like NbSe$_3$ and K$_{0.3}$MoO$_3$ \cite{gruner1988a,gruener1994a,monceau2012a}.
 These compounds possess Fermi surfaces with co-planar sections that allow so-called Fermi surface nesting (FSN), thus explaining the stabilization of CDWs.
 The nesting vector of the periodic structure becomes the wave vector of the CDW in the valence bands, as well as the wave vector of the modulation of the atomic positions (periodic lattice distortion).
 Recent research has expanded the criteria for the occurrence of CDWs \cite{zhu2017a}.
 Materials need not support 1D or quasi-two-dimensional (2D) electron bands, but they can involve complex three-dimensional (3D) electronic system, if certain conditions are fulfilled.
 The mechanism of stabilization of CDW in these systems is provided by $\mathbf{q}$-dependent electron-phonon coupling (EPC).
 Several examples exist of 3D compounds with CDWs, which include CuV$_2$S$_4$ \cite{flemingrm1981a,kawaguchi2012a,okadah2004a,ramakrishnan2019a}, $R _5$Ir$_4$Si$_{10}$ ($R$ = Dy, Ho, Er, Yb, Lu) \cite{ramakrishnan2017a}, Sm$_2$Ru$_3$Ge$_5$ \cite{bugaris2017a,kuo2020a}, TmNiC$_2$ \cite{kolincio2020a,roman2023a}, $R_2$Ir$_3$Si$_5$ ($R$ = Lu, Er, Ho) \cite{ramakrishnan2021a,ramakrishnan2020a,ramakrishnan2023a}, CuIr$_{2-x}$Cr$_x$Te$_4$ \cite{zeng2022a}, and kagome materials like $A$V$_3$Sb$_5$ ($A$ = K, Rb, Cs) \cite{guguchia2023a,kautzsch2023a,xiao2023a,zhou2023a,wang2023b,yang2023a} and FeGe \cite{teng2022a,teng2023a,zhou2023b}.

 Compounds $X$Al$_4$\,/\,$X$Ga$_4$ ($X$ = Eu, Ca, Sr, Ba) crystallize in the tetragonal BaAl$_4$ structure type with space group $I4/mmm$.
-These systems have attracted a lot of attention in the recent years, because of their properties as topological quantum materials \cite{haussermann2002a,stavinoha2018a,shang2021a,mori2022a,gen2023a,wang2023a}.
+These systems have attracted a lot of attention in the recent years, because of their properties as topological quantum materials \cite{haussermann2002a,stavinoha2018a,wang2021a,shang2021a,mori2022a,gen2023a,wang2023a}.
 EuAl$_4$, containing divalent Eu, is a 3D CDW compound that also undergoes four successive antiferromagnetic (AFM) transitions below 20 K \cite{nakamura2015a,shimomura2019a,kaneko2021a,ramakrishnan2022a,meier2022a}.
 It has been reported to have a chiral spin structure and skyrmions \cite{meier2022a,takagir2022a}, similar to skyrmions reported in other divalent Eu-based systems, such as EuPtSi \cite{kaneko2019a,onuki2020a}.
 A skyrmion state of magnetic order, and the non-trivial band topology were furthermore established by measurements of the topological Hall resistivity, the muon-spin rotation and relaxation ($\mu$SR), and the magnetostriction \cite{shang2021a,zhu2022a,gen2023a}.
-Our recent investigation into the modulated structure of EuAl$_4$ reveals a breaking of the fourfold rotational symmetry, resulting in an orthorhombic $Fmmm$ symmetry of the CDW state below 145 K. This finding suggests that the material is a strong candidate for being nematic \cite{ramakrishnan2022a} much like other CDW systems such as Ba(Ni,Co)$_{2}$(As,P)$_{2}$ \cite{merz2021a,meingast2022a,souliou2022a,song2023a} and CsV$_3$Sb$_5$ \cite{nie2022a,grandi2023a}.
-There is no evidence of a lattice distortion.
-The reduction in symmetry is brought about solely by the transverse CDW modulation in EuAl$_4$.
+Our recent investigation into the modulated structure of EuAl$_4$ reveals a breaking of the fourfold rotational symmetry, resulting in an orthorhombic $Fmmm$ symmetry of the CDW state below 145 K. There is no evidence of a lattice distortion away from tetragonal symmetry.
+The reduction towards orthorhombic symmetry is brought about solely by the transverse CDW modulation in EuAl$_4$.
+More recent work proposes the loss of inversion symmetry \cite{nih2024a,yangr2024a}.
+Alternatively, centrosymmetric $Immm$ symmetry was proposed for the CDW state of EuAl$_4$ on the basis of inelastic x-ray scattering experiments \cite{korshunovan2024a}.